 Finance costs are charged to profit or loss over the term of the debt using the effective interest method so that the amount charged is at a constant rate on the carrying amount.
 Issue costs are initially recognised as a reduction in the proceeds of the associated capital instrument.

 2.11 BORROWING COSTS

-All borrowing costs are recognised in the statement of comprehensive income in the year in which they are incurred.
+All borrowing costs are recognised in profit or loss in the year in which they are incurred.